What You Should be Doing Now to Optimize Your Pharmacy Benefit for 2023

 - Welcome Biosimilars.
 As the first major biosimilars come to market in 2023, employers must be open to substitution programs and lower rebates.
 Not only to manage costs, but this would help encourage the future development of additional biosimilars.

-- Check your [PBM] contract to ensure that all rebate guarantees and pass-through provisions include biosimilars.
+- Check your [PBM] contract to ensure that all rebate pass-through provisions include biosimilars.
 PBMs will be taking in massive rebates on the Humira biosimilars in 2023 and 2024.
 If your contract isn’t worded correctly, the PBM gets to keep every dollar of those rebates.

 Review Your Plan Design